68206 Optics6cp; 5hpw

 These requisites may not apply to students in certain courses.
 See access conditions.

 Anti-requisite(s): 68315 Imaging Science

 This subject builds upon the study of waves, optics and electromagnetics undertaken in an introductory physics subject.
 It assumes knowledge of calculus and of complex numbers.
 The subject considers how scientists and engineers use light to observe the world from the molecular scale upwards.
-It introduces the electromagnetic description of light as well as the descriptions based on rays and photons.
-Different sources and detectors are considered.
+It introduces the electromagnetic wave description of light as well as the descriptions based on rays and photons.
+Different light sources and detectors are considered.
 The design of optical imaging systems and their resolution limits are analysed.
+Common applications such as optics in microscopy and optical fibre technology are discussed.
 The subject includes a significant experimental component in an authentic dedicated optics laboratory, which emphasises the importance of careful analysis and clear presentation of observations.
-The use of industry-standard computation packages is introduced for modelling and visualising optics.
+The use of industry-standard computation packages is introduced for optical modelling and data visualisation.

 Spring session, City campus